uclara/heimbot/README.md

 ## 2. Automatic Steps using Ansible

-The automatic setup is carried out [Ansible](https://github.com/ansible/ansible) version 2.0+.
+The automatic setup is carried out by [Ansible](https://github.com/ansible/ansible) version 2.0+.
 Please make sure you have installed Ansible in version 2.0+.
 See [Ansible Installation](http://docs.ansible.com/ansible/intro_installation.html#running-from-source) for details.

 ### 2.1.
 Bootstrap